 Cambridge District Scout Archive

-The records of East/ Mid Cambridgeshire are lost and the next mention is when Mid Cambs. was re-absorbed into Cambridge District, again as the 59th in 1946, but listed as Bottisham VC (Village College).
-It is recorded as revived c.1947/48 in the book Scouting in Bottisham; whether this is from a low ebb or more completely stopped is unknown.
+Records of East/ Mid Cambridgeshire are lost and the next mention is when Mid Cambs. was re-absorbed into Cambridge District, again as the 59th in 1946.

 See 12th Cambridge District